callmewhatuwant/age-secret-operator/pages/operator/docs/index.md

 This way, anyone who wants to fork the project can make use of these features if needed.

 I also consulted AI at certain points to get ideas for implementation.
-I never blindly copy-paste.
-I always review the suggestions and import as needed.
+Do not blindly copy-paste.
+Always review the suggestions and use them as needed.
+Also Im not

+Note: I am relatively new to Go, so contributions and feedback are welcome!

 ## Getting started